New Haven, Connecticut: Headquarters

 The Knights of Columbus, the world's largest Catholic fraternal service organization and a Fortune 1000 company, is headquartered in New Haven.
 Amphenol, based in Greater New Haven (Wallingford), is a Fortune 100 company.
 Eight Courant 100 companies are based in Greater New Haven, with four headquartered in New Haven proper.
-New Haven-based companies traded on stock exchanges include NewAlliance Bank, the second largest bank in Connecticut and fourth-largest in New England (NYSE: NAL), Higher One Holdings (NYSE: ONE), a financial services firm, United Illuminating, the electricity distributor for southern Connecticut (NYSE: UIL), and Transpro Inc. (AMEX: TPR).
-Vion Pharmaceuticals is traded OTC (OTC BB: VIONQ.OB).
+New Haven-based companies publicly listed include NewAlliance Bank, the second largest bank in Connecticut and fourth-largest in New England (NYSE: NAL), Higher One Holdings (NYSE: ONE), a financial services firm, United Illuminating, the electricity distributor for southern Connecticut (NYSE: UIL), and Transpro Inc. (AMEX: TPR).
 The American division of Assa Abloy (one of the world's leading manufacturers of locks) is located in the city.
 The Southern New England Telephone Company (SNET) began operations in the city as the District Telephone Company of New Haven in 1878; the company remains headquartered in New Haven as a subsidiary of Frontier Communications and provides telephone service for all but two municipalities in Connecticut.
 SeeClickFix was founded and has been headquartered in the city since 2007.
 Peter Paul Candy Manufacturing Company (a candy-making division of the Hershey Company) was formerly located in the city.
 Achillion Pharmaceuticals and Alexion Pharmaceuticals were also formerly headquartered in New Haven.